2017 Courses & Credits

-This course will provide students with solid instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
-Particular attention will be given to the expansion and operations of the European Union and its Court of Justice, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, the World Trade Organization, and other agencies that impact international trade and commerce.
+This course will provide students with instruction on new legal concepts, jurisprudence, and institutions reflecting the globalization of commerce.
+Particular attention will be given to the expansion and operations of the European Union, the Organization for Economic Cooperation & Development (OECD), the European Bank for Reconstruction and Development, London law firms, and other agencies and organizations that impact international trade and commerce.

 Class attendance is required.
 Attendance is normally taken.
-There is a final exam in Paris for Law 910 and in Geneva for Law 911 or 912.
-The course grade is based on attendance (30%) and the exam (70%).
+There is a final exam in Paris for LAW-910 and in Luxembourg for LAW-911.
+The course grade is based on attendance and class participation (30%) and the exam (70%).
 There will generally be one class period or up to two visits and briefings per day.
 Some afternoons and most evenings will normally be free for individual activities, studying, or for taking advantage of the many cultural and recreational opportunities available in the countries visited.

 International Economic Law (LAW 910-001)

-Note: Bringing a laptop is each student's decision.
+Note: Bringing a laptop is each student's decision, but is recommended.
 If you bring it, make sure that files have been backed up, that you bring a security cable and that you have insurance in case of loss or theft.
-In the hotels that the group will use there is normally wireless access to the internet, so having a laptop may facilitate email and course related research.
+In the hotels that the group will use there is normally wireless access to the internet, so having a laptop may facilitate email and course-related research.
 In some hotels it will be possible to secure laptops in the room safe.
-In case laptops are permitted for use on exams, students are expected to provide a flash drive or CD to turn in their exam.
+In case laptops are permitted for use on exams, students are expected to provide a flash drive to turn in their exam.
 Please bring a couple of flash drives with you.